Iago-Okuma/project-1/README.md

 # project-1
-This is a simple program that you have choose correct number.
+These are my firt simple programs.
 Moreover, have my presentation.